 15. Northeastern University

 A number of departments at Northeastern University have advised students and families of students who are feeling homesick about ways in which they can alleviate their symptoms.
 This advice includes explaining how students can participate in activities that reduce homesick feelings and in the professional services that the college provides.
 And in addition to counseling services, Northeastern University seeks to help students who are struggling via an extended network of different services known as We Care.
 College Choice names Northeastern University as the college with the fifth-happiest freshmen.
 US News states that the college has the joint 74th best first-year experience.

 The way that the University of Pennsylvania deals with homesickness stretches beyond formal health and wellness services.
 For instance, the Office of the Chaplain and The Spiritual and Religious Life Center are aware that some homesick students may be vulnerable to high-pressure religious groups.
 These divisions also offer support for affected students.
 College Magazine considers the University of Pennsylvania to be the seventh-best college for mental health awareness advocacy.
 College Choice believes that the college has the 44th happiest freshmen.

 13. Rice University

 One of the most creative ways in which the Rice University community has helped students overcome homesickness is through the college chefs doing their best to recreate family recipes.
-And students have stated that the people at Rice University are often, “more than happy to help out,” with helping students who are homesick.
-Additionally, the Barbara and David Gibbs Recreation and Wellness Center does all that it can to provide students with opportunities to develop healthy behavior patterns.
+And students have stated that the people at Rice University are often “more than happy to help out” with helping homesick students.
+Additionally, the Barbara and David Gibbs Recreation and Wellness Center does all it can to provide students with opportunities to develop healthy behavior patterns.
 College Choice considers Rice University to have the 11th happiest freshmen.
 US News states that the college has the joint 35th happiest freshmen.